Swapnxll/ClutchCode/README.md

 🔁 Use signed URLs for general use
 🔒 Use backend proxy for sensitive videos
 💡 Combine both for optimal security and performance

+🔍 Explanation:
+You are proxying the video stream from Cloudinary through your own backend.
+This means:

+The frontend requests the video from your server (/api/watch/:id).

+Your server acts as a middleman:

+It checks permissions.

+It generates a signed, expiring URL.

+It fetches the video from Cloudinary.

+It pipes the stream to the frontend.